 Fee Deferral must start today if you want to be prepared for when you retire.
 The decisions about plan design are less important and can be changed as you grow into your plan.
 The decision to defer a $25,000 fee is not going to have a major impact on your life in 20 years.
 However, if you wait 5 years to start it will be far less impactful.
 The Washington Post reported that the biggest regret for Americans was not saving for retirement.
 Do not become a statistic.
 Start your fee deferral program today.

-Watch our Free Third Thursday Webinar…
+Watch our previously recorded Third Thursday Webinar.

 For more information on the types of programs available to attorneys see our previous blog posts: